Last Updated on

-In practice, most beds that serve a genuine orthopedic purpose are made with dense foams.
+In practice, most dog beds that serve a genuine orthopedic purpose are made with dense foams.
 One of the best foams used in these beds is known as memory foam.
 Also called visco-elastic memory foam, this material is a polyurethane-based product, originally developed by NASA to make aircraft cushions safer.

 Other manufacturers use things like egg-crate foam or high-density foam.
 Often times, these foams are used in conjunction with memory foam or a proprietary product, to provide a nice balance of cost and comfort.

-In addition to their reliance on memory foam, most of the best orthopedic dog beds are also thicker than standard dog beds.
+In addition to their reliance on memory foam, most of the best orthopedic dog beds for large breeds are also thicker than standard dog beds.
 This provides even more support for dogs (particularly large or heavy individuals), and provides further protection from the hard floor beneath the bed.

 Orthopedic beds come in a wide variety of sizes, shapes and styles.
 Many are nothing more than thick mats, but some include bolsters and other added features.

 While your dog is probably more comfortable laying on the floor than you are, that doesn’t mean it is good for them.
 Laying on hard surfaces can place pressure on the joints (particularly those in the hips, knees, shoulders and elbows), which can lead to pain, discomfort, and inflammation.

 Accordingly, their knees, shoulders, and elbows often sink all the way down through the bed, and essentially rest on the hard floor.
 Very little cushion or comfort is provided by these types of beds.

 But the best orthopedic dog beds for large breeds, on the other hand, usually provide at least 2 inches of dense foam, which will help ensure your dog’s joints remain supported.
 The result is a healthier, happier pup, who will likely experience less joint pain and discomfort.

 Most large dogs will appreciate and benefit from an orthopedic dog bed, but some dogs have health conditions, which may necessitate the use of orthopedic beds.
 This usually includes dogs suffering from any of the following conditions: